Wilfred/wilfred.github.com/_posts/2015-03-19-adding-a-new-language-to-emacs.markdown

 From here, there's huge scope to expand.
-You'll want to look at [sophisticated syntax highlighting](/blog/2014/09/27/the-definitive-guide-to-syntax-highlighting/) to cover all the features of the language.
+You'll want to look at [sophisticated syntax highlighting](/blog/2014/09/27/the-definitive-guide-to-syntax-highlighting/) to cover the entire syntax of the language.

-As you make your major mode more sophisticated, you should think about testing it.
+As your major mode becomes more sophisticated, you should think about testing it.
 Many major modes have no tests, but a self-respecting hacker like you likes bugs to stay fixed.

 The first step is to create a sample file of syntax corner-cases and just open it.
 This becomes repetitive, so you will eventually want